 TRMD 6360 Clinical Case Presentation in Tropical Medicine (1) Students, faculty and visiting professors will present clinical cases pertaining to issues in tropical medicine, wilderness medicine and travel medicine.
 There will be active class participation.
 Faculty: M. Silio, S. McLellan.
 Offered: Fall.
 Prerequisite(s): None.

-TRMD 6420 Tropical Virology (3) This course is designed to introduce students to the basic principles of virology, an emphasis on viruses that are found in tropical countries and/or considered recently emergent pathogens.
+TRMD 6420 Tropical Virology (3) This course covers broad concepts of, and important interventions for, major viral diseases.
+The course places emphasis on viruses that are found in tropical countries and/or are considered recently emergent pathogens.
 Students enrolled in the course should come with a basic understanding of communicable disease concepts.
-Faculty: L. Moses.
+Faculty: P. Marx.
 Offered: Spring.
 Prerequisite(s): None.